ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 Reproducibility is especially important for research in many fields, but is a valuable tool for anyone who works with data, even within a large corporation.
 If you work with Excel files or any kind of data, there are tools to be aware of that can save you a lot of time and money.
 Even if you do things that are "more involved", for example using your data to run your analysis separately and then putting together a presentation with screenshots of your results with commentary, this is also something you can automate for the future.
 If you do any kind of repeated manual process in Excel, chances are you would be better off creating a script that you can simply kick off to generate new results.

 Reproducibility is all about making the life of anyone who needs to run the analysis as simple as possible, including and especially for the author herself.
 When creating a one-time analysis, the tool used should be great for the specific task as well as have the side-effect of being able to run again with the click of a button.
-In our case are using a tool called [**R Markdown**]{style="color: purple;"} [@R-rmarkdown].
+In our case we are using a tool called [**R Markdown**]{style="color: purple;"} [@R-rmarkdown].
 <!-- because if important discoveries are made others will want to perform their own experiments and analysis before they start being accepted as fact. -->

 Not being transparent about the methodology and data (when possible) used is a quantifiable cost that should be avoided, both in research and in business.
 A study conducted in 2015 for example approximated that for preclinical research (mostly on pharmaceuticals) alone the economy suffers a cost of $28 Billion a year associated with non-reproducible research in the United States [@freedman_economics_2015]: